 At Clarion West, we’ve seen how a writing community can inspire and encourage writers to continue their writing goals and help them overcome personal challenges.

 However, we are also aware that many barriers to accessing our community exist, especially for writers of the Global Majority or those identifying as Black, Indigenous, or People of Color (BIPOC).
-We are committed to addressing as many of these barriers as possible to create a more inclusive, welcoming, and safe space for the BIPOC writers wanting to be part of our community.
+We are committed to addressing as many of these barriers as possible to create a more inclusive, welcoming, and safe space for the PGM/BIPOC writers wanting to be part of our community.

 We realize that inviting writers and instructors from different backgrounds to participate in our programming is not the only step toward a more inclusive and equitable community, and thus have been taking steps to ensure that our workshop culture is built to support inclusivity.
 This includes providing BIPOC writers with full- and partial-tuition scholarships to our residential workshops, lower-cost classes, and free seats in our online classes, as well as access to free community events and programs.